 This uneven and unjust tax has significant economic consequences.
 The AMT causes economic harm for at least two reasons.
 First, it increases tax complexity and compliance costs for the many millions of taxpayers who must calculate their taxes according to two different sets of rules each year.
 Second, the AMT often increases marginal tax rates for those who fall under it.
-A recent study of these marginal tax rate increases found that they were very uneven, increasing marginal rates sharply for some taxpayers, and only slightly for others.2 The authors found that for 81 percent of taxpayers, wages face a higher marginal tax rate under the AMT, with 18.6 percent of taxpayers experiencing an increase of 10 percent or more.
-The increase occurs because the lowest AMT bracket rate is higher than the income tax rate of middle income

-Americans who are swept onto the AMT, especially in future years.
-On average across all taxpayers, the AMT is projected to increase average marginal income tax rates by 1.5 percentage points by 2010, though the increment to the marginal tax rate is lower in earlier years.3 is the subject of intense academic debate, recent research suggests that marginal tax rates have large effects over longer time horizons.4
+A recent study of these marginal tax rate increases found that they were very uneven, increasing marginal rates sharply for some taxpayers, and only slightly for others.
+The authors found that for 81 percent of taxpayers, wages face a higher marginal tax rate under the AMT, with 18.6 percent of taxpayers experiencing an increase of 10 percent or more.
+The increase occurs because the lowest AMT bracket rate is higher than the income tax rate of middle income Americans who are swept onto the AMT, especially in future years.
+On average across all taxpayers, the AMT is projected to increase average marginal income tax rates by 1.5 percentage points by 2010, though the increment to the marginal tax rate is lower in earlier years.

 These higher marginal tax rates likely will suppress economic activity, and do so unevenly, hitting some states much harder than others.
-Although the scale of this effect
+Although the scale of this effect is the subject of intense academic debate, recent research suggests that marginal tax rates have large effects over longer time horizons.

-$^{^2}$ Feenberg, Daniel R. and James M Poterba.
+&lt;sup>2 Feenberg, Daniel R. and James M Poterba.
 (2003) "The Alternative Minimum Tax and Effective Marginal Tax Rates."
-MIT Department of Economics Working Paper No. 03-37, pp. 28 3 Ibid., page $16\,$
+MIT Department of Economics Working Paper No. 03-37, pp. 28 Ibid., page 16